ros-infrastructure/doc_rocker/README.md

 * Support finding and iterating over packages in a workspace and interacting with the build system to generate content prior to documentation.
 * Add an easy way to pull tagfiles and other resources locally for use in generation.

+## High Level Vision

+This is a tool designed to support per package documentation